 Human Resource Manager Potential Salary

-According to BLS data from May 2009, human resource managers earned a median annual salary of $96,550.
-The middle 50% earned between $74,480 and $127,270.
-Salaries for the lowest 10% were around $58,490, while the highest 10% brought in upwards of $164,270.
-Recent bachelor’s graduates will generally start out in HR specialist or generalist positions at a correspondingly lower salary, and move into manager-level roles once they have attained sufficient experience.
+According to BLS data from May 2015, human resource managers earned an average annual salary of $117,080.
+Salaries for the lower quartile were around $79,230, while the upper quartile earned $141,860.
+Recent bachelor's graduates will generally start out in HR specialist or generalist positions at a correspondingly lower salary, and move into manager-level roles once they have attained sufficient experience.
 The top salaries generally go to human resource managers with extensive experience, advanced education and industry certification.

 Education and Training